dlang/GSoC/gsoc-2025/accepted-projects/template-hooks.md

 > - Each test's run time is measured over 1 million iterations, the results being averaged over multiple runs, usually 20.
 > - The commits tested for the templated/non-templated hooks are usually adjacent, so that the differences are minimized, but in some cases there might be gaps of a few commits.
 That happened, for example, when the templated hook made use of different GC features which made it slower, but a later commit improved the performance by either optimizing the hook itself or the GC feature used.

 As you can see, GDC exhibits some inconsistent results for some of the hooks, with both performance gains and losses depending on the test parameters.
-This in unlike what we have seen with LDC, which indicates that GDC doesn't optimize the code as well as LDC on our testing system.
+This is unlike what we have seen with LDC, which indicates that GDC doesn't optimize the code as well as LDC on our testing system.
 To support this claim, I have selected `_d_arrayappendT` as an example and ran it again under `perf` on both the testing machine and a different one, a Ryzen 7 6800hs with 16GB of RAM, running Arch Linux, kernel 6.16.1, libc 2.42.
 The command used is:

 ```bash
 perf stat -e migrations,instructions,branches,branch-misses,cache-references,cache-misses,faults -ddd taskset -c 0 ./array_benchmark
 ```

 What I observed was that although the absolute performance is overall worse on the Ryzen, taking more time to run the same tests, there is a performance gain (19-30%) when going from the non-templated hook to the templated one, which is unlike the Intel setup.
-Considering that the binaries on both machines are virtually identical, and interpreting the output of `perf`, it seems to me that the problem may be related to to the branch predictor, branch miss rate being noticeably higher for the lower performing tests, i.e. in case of the templated hook on Intel and the non-templated hook on AMD.
+Considering that the binaries on both machines are virtually identical, and interpreting the output of `perf`, it seems to me that the problem may be related to the branch predictor, branch miss rate being noticeably higher for the lower performing tests, i.e. in case of the templated hook on Intel and the non-templated hook on AMD.
 It is not yet clear whether this is the root cause of the performance regression on Intel, but it is certainly something to consider for future analysis.

 ## Future Work